SDDBT Team History

-The Dragon Boat Festival commemorates the life and death of the ancient patriot-poet, Qu Yuan, who lived from 340-278 B.C. during the Warring States period of China.
+The dragon boat festival commemorates the life and death of the ancient patriot-poet, Qu Yuan, who lived from 340-278 B.C. during the Warring States period of China.
 Qu Yuan was a minister who advocated reforms in his home state of Chu.
 The King fell under the influence of other corrupt, jealous ministers who slandered Qu Yuan.
 He refused to listen to Qu Yuan’s advice and instead banished him from the state of Chu.

-The act of searching for his body in the boats gradually turned into the tradition of the Dragon boat race, which is held every year on the day of his suicide.
+The act of searching for his body in the boats gradually turned into the tradition of the dragon boat race, which is held every year on the day of his suicide.
 Dragon boats are raced on rivers in China and the surrounding countries.
 During these festivals, people will throw “zhongzi” (rice dumplings) into the river to honor the memory of Qu Yuan.

 Even before Qu Yuan, the fifth moon was known as a time of danger.
 In ancient China, the hot, humid weather of summer was a time of pestilence and disease.
 To ward off illness, people attached bundles of artemisia and calamus to their homes, and posted pictures of the demon catcher Zhong Kue.
-The people considered themselves to be the descendants of dragons and so during the fifth moon, they feel it is appropriate to paddle boats with dragon designs and make sacrifices of zhonzi to cajole the river dragons.
+The people considered themselves to be the descendants of dragons So, during the fifth moon, they feel it is appropriate to paddle boats with dragon designs and make sacrifices of zhonzi to cajole the river dragons.